 First of all, many pieces of content can be used in multiple ways: in writing, through graphics, via video, and/or in a podcast.
 Once you’ve created all those wonderful pieces of content, share them multiple times on your social channels.

-The key is to remember that not everyone in your audience will see what you post the first time you post it, and maybe not even the second.
-Different people live in different time zones, check social media at different times of the day, and will be captured by different information.
+The key is to remember that not everyone in your audience will see what you post the first time you post it, and maybe not even the second (or fifteenth).
+Different people live in different time zones, check social media at different times of the day, and will be captured by different information presented in different formats.

 Reduce your creation effort by reusing content in several ways.
 For instance:

-- Make a blog post into an infographic.
+- Make a blog post into an infographic, checklist, or long-form video.

-- Make a list of quotes from an event into a set of slides.
+- Make a list of quotes from an event into a set of slides, individual Instagram posts, or video clips.

-- Make poll results into individual graphics that can be easily shared via social media.
+- Make poll results into individual graphics that can be easily shared via social media as well as a longer, more in-depth report.

 Then share your content multiple times on multiple channels.